aaron-s-kim/Attentional-Blink/README.md

 # Attentional Blink
 Attentional Blink is a psychometric experiment built with Python 2.7.
-The attentional blink is
-- a neuropsychological phenomenon demonstrating the temporal limitations of cognitive processing of visual stimuli
-- when presented with two visual stimuli in quick succession, the accuracy in identification for the second stimulus is significantly reduced when presented within 200-500ms of the first
+The attentional blink is a neuropsychological phenomenon demonstrating the temporal limitations of cognitive processing of visual stimuli.
+When presented with two visual stimuli in quick succession, the accuracy in identification for the second stimulus is significantly reduced when presented within 200-500ms of the first.

 ## Rapid Serial Visual Presentation Experiment
 Upon identifying a first stimulus (T1) in a rapid visual stream, the ability to detect a second